SEC434: Log Management In-Depth: Compliance, Security, Forensics, and Troubleshooting

 Day 2 includes:

-A laptop with Windows XP or later or recent Linux operating system installed which can unzip/gunzip compressed files.
-CD/DVD drive is required.
-MacOS is not acceptable.
-VMware Player (free from VMware site) or VMware Workstation must be installed
+This course requires students to bring a laptop with a modern Windows OS (Windows 7 recommended) or recent Linux operating system installed that can unzip/gunzip compressed files.
+A CD/DVD drive is required.
+MacOS is not acceptable at this time.
+VMware Player (free from the VMware site) or VMware Workstation must be installed.

 If you have additional questions about the laptop specifications, please contact firstname.lastname@example.org.